RenderKit/oidn/README.md

 format.
 To enable other image formats (e.g. OpenEXR, PNG) as well, the project has to be rebuilt with OpenImageIO support enabled.

-Running `oidnDenoise` without any arguments will bring up a list of command line options.
+Running `oidnDenoise` without any arguments or the `-h` argument will bring up a list of command-line options.

+## oidnBenchmark

+`oidnBenchmark` is a basic command-line benchmarking application for measuring denoising speed, which can be found at `apps/oidnBenchmark.cpp`.

+Running `oidnBenchmark` with the `-h` argument will bring up a list of command-line options.

 # Training